Safety Protocols

 3.1 Expected Bleeding

 Post-leech bleeding is expected and normal due to anticoagulant salivary compounds.
-Typical bleeding duration: 24-72 hours (median 48 hours).
+Typical bleeding duration: 4 to 24 hours (occasionally longer).
 Patients should be counseled that this is part of the therapeutic process.

 3.2 Patient Education